SeaQL/sea-streamer/README.md

 `KafkaStreamer` allows you to flush all producers on `disconnect`.

+See [tests](https://github.com/SeaQL/sea-streamer/blob/main/sea-streamer-kafka/tests/consumer.rs) for an illustration of the stream semantics.

 This crate depends on [`rdkafka`](https://docs.rs/rdkafka), which in turn depends on [librdkafka-sys](https://docs.rs/librdkafka-sys), which itself is a wrapper of [librdkafka](https://docs.confluent.io/platform/current/clients/librdkafka/html/index.html).